kunji01/mule-email-adapter-handler/README.md

 # mule-email-adapter-handler

---It is a ready to use Mule application for other aplications running in the same Mule runtime server to connect to send email in adapter-handler way.</br>
+--It is a ready to use Mule application for other aplications running in the same Mule runtime server to connect to send email in adapter-handler way.
+The adapter is an exported jar file to add to the static library of a project, handler is a Mule application deployed to the runtime server.</br>

 The adapter jar file is included.
-You can download and add to to the refrenced library of your application to connect to this handler application, your application then is powered with:<br/>
+You can download and add to the refrenced library of your application to connect to this handler application, your application then is powered with:<br/>

 •	Add a VM processor to send email in a flow.<br/>
 •	Catch exceptions globally to send an email. </br>